Joseph A. Suneg: Groundwork

 By 1926 the congregation had grown to eighty families and it was becoming evident that the temporary worship space above the school would soon be inadequate.
 Suneg began to plan for a new church even though the parish was deeply in debt.
-When six and a half acres became available near 62nd and Dodge Streets, Suneg saw it as the site of a beautiful new church.
+When six and a half acres became available near 62nd and Dodge Streets, Suneg saw it as the site of a new church.
 He wanted to buy the properties, but Bishop Joseph Rummel did not think so much land was necessary.

 When Suneg was named pastor on April 20, 1928 the parish had expanded to nearly 200 families.
 As a result, the diocesan Board of Consultors proceeded to authorize the purchase of the Dodge Street property on June 4, 1929.
 Despite struggling through the effects of the Great Depression, the mortgage on the temporary church-school had been pared to $25,000 and the parishioners were supportive of their pastor.
 Suneg suggested it was time to start subscriptions to raise money for the new church.
 A letter from Bishop Rummel dated March 12, 1931, congratulated Suneg and the parish on the reduction of the debt.
 A new church committee was formed in May 1931.